jrlivesey/ProximaStability/README.md

 # ProximaStability

-The code in this repository can be used to reproduce the results of Livesey & Barnes (forthcoming).
-The following instructions take you through
+The code in this repository can be used to reproduce the results of Livesey, Barnes & Deitrick (2024).
+The following instructions take you through the steps of reproducing all figures and quantitative results in the paper.

 ## Hill stability